 Facial feminization surgery (FFS) is a plastic surgery procedure that changes your facial features.
 The goal is to reduce masculinized features and increase feminine shape.
-Transgender women or non-binary, trans individuals often pursue this type of procedure.
+Transgender women and or non-binary trans individuals often pursue this type of procedure.

 Because of this, one of the main procedures involved in Facial Feminization is mandible or jaw reduction.
 This is a technically advanced surgery that can be used to slim and soften the jawline.

 FFS is not covered by government healthcare.
 However, some insurance is now covering FFS from some surgeons.
 Costs for FFS are typically between $20,000 and $50,000, depending on the surgeon and the number of components involved.
 Individual procedures can also be performed independently to address areas that the patient and surgeon prioritize as most important.

 Insurance companies often categorize FFS as cosmetic surgery.
 FFS may have a greater effect on an individual’s mental health and social well-being.
 The medical field seems to gradually acknowledge FFS as a necessary component of transgender treatment rather than an optional and elective component.

 Everyone has their own reason to ask about FFS.
 You may choose FFS if you meet the following criteria:

 Whatever the reason is, it’s important to consult your doctor first.
 This is to ensure that you are a candidate for the surgery.

 Not everyone can undergo this surgery.
 You are unsuitable for FFS if you meet the following criteria: